 \textbf{Unsupervised Domain Adaptation.} Unsupervised domain adaptation which aims to leverage labeled source domain data to learn to classify unlabeled target domain data has been studied from multiple perspectives (see reviews~\cite{csurka2017domain, wang2018deep}).
-Various strategies have been developed, including methods for reducing the cross-domain divergence~\cite{gretton2012kernel, long2015learning, shen2017wasserstein, sun2016deep}, adding domain discriminators for adversarial training~\cite{chen2019joint, ganin2015unsupervised, ganin2016domain, long2015learning, long2018conditional, long2016unsupervised, pei2018multi, tzeng2017adversarial}, and image-to-image translation techniques~\cite{hoffman2018cycada,hu2018duplex,murez2018image}.
-Despite remarkable progress, UDA methods assume that label spaces across source and target domains are identical unlike the practical problem we consider in this work.
+Various strategies have been developed for unsupervised domain adaptation, including methods for reducing cross-domain divergence~\cite{gretton2012kernel,long2015learning,shen2017wasserstein,sun2016deep}, adding domain discriminators for adversarial training~\cite{chen2019joint,ganin2015unsupervised,ganin2016domain,long2015learning,long2018conditional,long2016unsupervised,pei2018multi,tzeng2017adversarial} and image-to-image translation techniques~\cite{hoffman2018cycada,hu2018duplex,murez2018image}.
+UDA methods assume that label spaces across source and target domains are identical unlike the practical problem we consider in this work.

-\textbf{Partial Domain Adaptation.} Representative PDA methods train domain discriminators~\cite{cao2018partialsan, cao2018partialpada, zhang2018importance} with weighting, or use residual correction blocks~\cite{li2020deep}, or weight source examples based on their similarities to target domain~\cite{cao2019learning}.
-Most relevant to our approach is the work in~\cite{chen2019domain, chen2020selective} which uses Reinforcement Learning (RL) for source data selection in partial domain adaptation.
+\textbf{Partial Domain Adaptation.} Representative PDA methods train domain discriminators~\cite{cao2018partialsan,cao2018partialpada,zhang2018importance} with weighting, or use residual correction blocks~\cite{li2020deep,liang2020balanced}, or use source examples based on their similarities to target domain~\cite{cao2019learning}.
+Most relevant to our approach is the work in~\cite{chen2019domain,chen2020selective} which uses Reinforcement Learning (RL) for source data selection in partial domain adaptation.
 RL policy gradients are often complex, unwieldy to train and require techniques to reduce variance during training.
 By contrast, our approach utilizes a gradient based optimization for relevant source sample selection which is extremely fast and computationally efficient.
 Moreover, while prior PDA methods try to reweigh source samples in some form or other, they often do not take class-aware information in target domain into consideration.
-Our approach instead, ensures discriminability and invariance of the latent space by considering both pseudo-labeling and cross-domain mixup with sample selection in an unified framework for partial domain adaptation.
+Our proposed approach instead, ensures discriminability and invariance of the latent space by considering both pseudo-labeling and cross-domain mixup with sample selection in an unified framework for PDA.